 - 1 yellow onion

 - 6 eggs

 - Peel the onion and potatoes.
 Cut them into thin, even slices.
-(Using a mandoline makes this a lot easier, if you have one.)
+(If you have one, using a mandoline makes this a lot easier.)

 - Heat oil in a large skillet (8 to 10 inches in diameter) over medium heat until it begins to shimmer.
 Test a single slice of potato in the oil; if it bubbles, you are ready to fry.